-You can display alternative versions of content to different groups of people within the same page by using personalisation tags.
-For example, you could show important messages on your home page specific to students and a different set of messages tailored to staff.
+You can show personalised content to different audiences on the same web page by using personalisation tags.
+For example, you could show messages on your home page to students only and alternative information to staff.

-Note: Most personalisation settings rely on a person being signed in to warwick.ac.uk.
+Most personalisation settings rely on a person being signed in to warwick.ac.uk.
 Often, people visiting your page may not be signed in.
-In such cases, SiteBuilder doesn't know anything about their identity, hence they fall into the ‘anonymous’ group.
+In such cases, SiteBuilder doesn't know anything about their identity; they fall into the ‘anonymous’ group.
 Keep this in mind when restricting important content.

-Note: to control who can view an entire page, rather than sections within a page, use page permissions instead.
+To control who can view an entire page, rather than sections within a page, use permissions instead.

 You can add any number of personalised sections to a page and make each section visible to any one of the following groups:

 - Students in a particular year of study

 - A web group (to make the same section visible to members of more than one group, say group A and group B, you can create a new group and add groups A and B as members of it)